travis-ci/docs-travis-ci-com/user/conditional-builds-stages-jobs.md

 ### Specifying conditions

-Please see [Conditions](/user/conditions-v1) for examples, and a specification of the conditions language.
+Please see [Conditions](/user/conditions-v1) for examples, and a specification of the conditions syntax.